For Cleo – The Mission

 Do you want to know what is actually in your animal companion’s food?

 Back in the 90’s, there was not very much information available about more natural and healthy food alternatives for our animal companions.
 Most of us just blindly did what we thought was best and bought what the TV commercials so brilliantly “fed” us.
 But what really is in the food that comes out of a bag or a can?
 Do you know?
 Do you want to know?
 If you care even a little bit about your precious animal companions (and of course you do) you MUST learn, and then make an informed decision about what you place in their bowl or on their plate.
 Most of our animal companions depend on us for their food, nourishment and overall health and well being.
 It is up to us to know exactly what we are giving them.

 My education on the topic of a more healthy diet actually began with a monthly holistic magazine by the name of Tiger Tribe and two books: The Natural Cat by Anitra Frazier and Natural Health for Dogs and Cats by Dr. Richard Pitcairn.
-I highly recommend these books.
+I highly recommend the latest version of these books.
 Tiger Tribe (about cats) and Wolf Clan (about dogs) are no longer published, but you might enjoy and find informative, magazines like Animal Wellness & Equine Wellness.